-20 Exec.
-Order No. 13,563, Improving Regulation and Regulatory Review, § 6(a), 76 Fed.
+22 Exec.
+Order No. 13,563 of Jan.
+18, 2011, Improving Regulation and Regulatory Review, § 6(a), 76 Fed.
 Reg.
-3821 (Jan.
-18, 2011), available at approach.
+3821, 3822 (Jan.
+21, 2011), available at

+After identifying a set of potential regulatory approaches, the agency should conduct a benefit-cost analysis that estimates the benefits and costs associated with each alternative approach.
 The benefits and costs should be quantified and monetized to the extent possible and appropriate, and presented in both physical units (e.g., number of accidents avoided) and monetary terms.
 When quantification of a particular benefit or cost is not possible, it should be described qualitatively.
-The analysis of these alternatives should also evaluate, where relevant and appropriate and consistent with Executive Order 13859, impacts to equity, human dignity, fairness, potential distributive impacts, privacy and civil liberties, and personal freedom.
+The analysis of these alternatives should also evaluate, where relevant and appropriate and consistent with Executive Order 13859, impacts to equity, human dignity, fairness, potential distributive impacts, privacy and civil liberties, personal freedom, and other American values.
 The agency's analysis should be based on the best available scientific, technical, and economic information.
-Agencies should rely on OMB Circular A-4, "Regulatory Analysis," for more technical guidance.
-23
+Agencies should rely on OMB Circular A-4, "Regulatory Analysis," for more technical guidance.25